adrofa/eyes_classifier/README.md

 *For more details re datasets' identity check, please, consider:
 [`./utils/crossval_split.py`](./utils/crossval_split.py)*.

-**CEW dataset solved the annotation "problem".**
+**The annotation "problem" was solved.**

 ## Test-Train-Valid- Split
 For models training and validation I used CWE dataset.
 I split the data in the following way:
 * **test / hidden**: 846 from CEW dataset, which do not exist in the original data.
-  I used this images only when the final model was ready to perform the final check;
+  I used these images only when the final model was ready;
 * **train / valid**: 5-folds cross-validation -> 3200 images for training and 800 images for validation

 Test-Train-Valid split script: [`./utils/crossval_split.py`](./utils/crossval_split.py)